pickhardt/Guiders-JS/README.md

 You'll likely want to change the default values, such as the width (set to 400px).
 These can be found at the top of `guiders.js` in the `_defaultSettings` object.
 You'll also want to modify the css file to match your application's branding.

+Lastly, if the URL of the current window is of the form `http://www.myurl.com/mypage.html#guider=foo`, then the guider with id equal to `foo` will be shown automatically.

 In Closing
 ----------